Adviser and Senior Mediator to the Swiss MFA (Switzerland)

 Senior Research Fellow, Norwegian Institute of International Affairs (Norway)

 Julie Wilhelmsen is Senior Research Fellow at the Norwegian Institute of International Affairs and former head of the Russia program at the Norwegian Defense Research Establishment.
 The two post-Soviet Chechen wars have been a constant focus in her research and she heads projects aiming to facilitate research on the North Caucasus.
-Wilhelmsen has been editor of the journal Internasjonal Politikk.
-She was a member of the Norwegian Government Expert Group for the Defense of Norway.
-She holds a PhD in Political Science and conducts research in the fields of critical security studies, Russian foreign and security policies and the radicalization of Islam in Eurasia.
+Wilhelmsen has been editor of the journal International Politik.
+She was a member of the Norwegian Government Expert Group for the Defence of Norway.